simpx/packice/docs/design.md

 # PackIce Design & Implementation

 ## Objective
 Refine the PackIce architecture to achieve better abstraction and decoupling.
-The goal is to separate the core logic (Peer, Lease, Object) from the implementation details (Storage, Transport), enabling flexible composition of nodes (e.g., HTTP+FS, UDS+Memfd) and easier future extensions (e.g., Redis-based Lease, S3-based Blob).
+The goal is to separate the core logic (Peer, Lease, Object) from the implementation details (Backends, Transport), enabling flexible composition of nodes (e.g., HTTP+FS, UDS+Memfd) and easier future extensions (e.g., Redis-based Lease, S3-based Blob).

 ## Architecture Overview

-The system is divided into five distinct layers:
+The system is divided into four distinct layers:

 1.  **Core Layer**: The logical heart.
 Manages resources, state, and lifecycle.
-2.  **Storage Layer**: Concrete backends for storage (Blob) and metadata (Lease).
+2.  **Backends Layer**: Concrete implementations for storage (Blob) and metadata (Lease).
 3.  **Transport Layer**: The "Mover".
 Adapts the Core to network protocols.
-4.  **Server Layer**: The "Assembler".
-Orchestrates components to form a runnable Node.
-5.  **Interface Layer**: The "Consumer".
+4.  **Interface Layer**: The "Consumer".
 Provides user-facing SDK and CLI.

 ---